Transaction Policy

 perTransactionLimit

-: The maximum cumulative amount allowed per day.
+: The maximum cumulative amount allowed per day.enable

 : A Boolean indicating whether the transaction limit policy should be enabled.